 I think palmpay should look for other means to recover loans as what they are doing is very irresponsible and out of the terms of service.

-Both palmpay and opay offers free transfer on their application.
+Both palmpay and opay offer free transfer on their application.

 for palmpay, the first three transfers for the day are free and N10 is charged for subsequent transfers to other banks and 0.9% to other mobile money platforms.

-Transfers on opay application is free, you don’t pay any fee.
+Transfers on opay application are free, you don’t pay any fee.